avular-robotics/example_origin_ros/src/navigation_examples/readme.md

 The Avular Origin has a path-planning functionality.
 An example on how to exploit this funcitonality is not presented here in the navigation examples but in the packages on [behavior examples](behavior_examples/readme.md).

 ## Acquiring speed
+This example only requires the Avular Origin robot <u>and not</u> any of its autonomous capabilities as implemented by Avular's Autopilot Inference).

 To run the example of acquiring the Origin's position you need to navigate into the 'HelloOrigin' workspace and run
 ```
 source install/setup.bash